gerardchung/DM2020/README.md

 # Data Matters 2020: Text Analysis with R
-Files for the Text Analysis with R Data Matters Course
+This repository contains the files for the Text Analysis with R Data Matters Course.
+If you are signed up for this course, please download the files.
+To download the files, please do the following:

-To Download these files for the course:
-1. click the green Code button above
+1. Click the green Code button above
-2. select Download ZIP.
+2. Select Download ZIP.